 A: In many cases, yes.
 Some organizations will not require on-the-ground work in order to utilize the knowledge and tools that volunteers can provide.
 On-call Scientists may find that they are able to provide host organizations vital assistance on projects by phone or email, or via the Internet.

-A: As a volunteer, you can look forward to working with the staff of the host organization, and might also be working with other volunteer scientists.
+A: As a volunteer, you can look forward to working with the staff of the host organization, and might also be working with other volunteers.
 The nature of your work, including who you might be working with, is dependent on the nature and needs of the host organization.

 A: No. SRHRL is unable to meet any expenses incurred during the volunteer experience.
 Responsibility for any expenses (including travel, living expenses, insurance, etc.) is negotiated entirely by the volunteer and the host organization.

-A: After basic eligibility is established, volunteer information is reviewed by a committee composed of scientists and human rights practitioners.
-Volunteers are primarily chosen based on their area of expertise and how well it serves the needs of the project proposed by a hosting human rights organization.
-For more information, please see the section on the Matching Process.
+A: After basic eligibility is established, volunteers are primarily chosen based on their area of expertise and how well it serves the needs of the project proposed by a hosting human rights organization.
+For more information, please see the section on the Matching Process .